Rahi Masoom Raza

-Rahi Masoom Raza (1 September 1927 – 15 March 1992) was an Indian Urdu and Hindi poet, writer and a Bollywood lyricist.
+Rahi Masoom Raza (1 September 1927 – 15 March 1992) was an Indian Urdu and Hindi poet, writer and Bollywood lyricist.

 He won the Filmfare Award for Best Dialogue three times, for his work in Main Tulsi Tere Aangan Ki (1979), Tawaif (1985) and Lamhe (1991).
 He is best known for writing the screenplay and dialogues for the television series Mahabharat, which was based on the Sanskrit epic, the Mahabharata from ancient India.

-Biography

 Early life and education

 Raza was born on 1 September 1927 into a Muslim family in the village of Gangauli, located in the Ghazipur district of Uttar Pradesh.
 He was the younger brother of educationist Moonis Raza and scholar Mehdi Raza.

 Raza completed his early education in Ghazipur district before pursuing higher education at Aligarh Muslim University, where his academic focus was centered on Muslim theology.
 He earned a doctorate in Hindustani Literature and embarked on a literary career.
 He married Nayyar Jahan who had been previously married.
 Raza was told by many of his friends to break off ties with her.
 But he remained firm in his resolve and they were married, which led to a controversy that made Raza quit the Aligarh Muslim University job as a lecturer.
 Then the married couple decided to move to Bombay where Raza would work in films in 1967.

 Writing under the pseudonym Shahid Akhtar, he contributed novels to the Urdu magazine Rumani Duniya from Allahabad.
 Raza later became a lecturer in Urdu at Aligarh Muslim University before relocating to Bombay (now Mumbai).